 Here are a few examples from my intentions map:

-More: yoga, travelling, water, greens, meditation, early mornings, book reading, running, volunteering
+More: yoga, traveling, water, greens, meditation, early mornings, book reading, running, volunteering

 Less: waste, procrastinating, nagging, criticism, chemicals, chocolate, dry skin

-Instead of going on a diet which I will never follow, I decided to add greens and water to mine, and cut down chocolate (chocolate covered almonds especially).
+Instead of going on a diet that I will never follow, I decided to add greens and water to mine, and cut down on chocolate (chocolate-covered almonds especially).

-This month, I'm also re-reading the books which inspired me to live the lifestyle I lead today, starting by Gretchen Rubin's The Happiness Project.
+This month, I'm also re-reading the books that inspired me to live the lifestyle I lead today, starting with Gretchen Rubin's The Happiness Project.
 Each chapter is dedicated to a month, so January is the perfect time to start reading it.

 Rubin's goal for January is to boost her energy and her tools are the following: